shortishly/beam-docker-release-action/README.md

 megabytes is now at least several hundred - we are building containers not virtual machines here!

-We use a [multi-stage build][docker-building-multi-stage], building the release, and then copying only the release and its dependencies into a [scratch base image][baseimages-scratch].
-Only the release and any shared libraries it requires to run are present.
-There is no shell, or any OS commands.
+We use a [multi-stage build][docker-building-multi-stage], coping only the release and its runtime dependencies into a [scratch base image][baseimages-scratch].
+There is no shell, or any executable other than those required to run the BEAM.

-This is a composite action that:
+This is a [composite action][github-composite-action] that:
 - Logs into a container repository
 - Creates a minimal docker image of a BEAM release from scratch
 - Pushes the image to the container repository